spdk/spdk/doc/sma.md

 ## Interface

-The interface is defined in a protobuf files located in `python/spdk/sma/proto` directory.
+The interface is defined in a protobuf files located in `proto` directory.
 The generic interface common to all types of devices is defined in `sma.proto` file, while device-specific options are defined in their separate files (e.g. `nvme.proto` for NVMe).